apecosm/python-apecosm/doc/computations/size_spectra.rst

     Apecosm size-spectra as a function of weight

-Size-spectra with all variables
+Size-spectra including LTL/HTL
 ###############################################

-What has been done for ``PHY2`` can be done also for the othe LTL variables.
-First, the other variables are extracted and time averaged:
+In ordert to draw the size-spectra for all LTL variables and Apecosm outputs, we first need to extract all LTL variables over the same regions, as done for PHY2 in the above:

 .. ipython:: python